Kokborok literature: Novels

 "Hachuk Khurio" (In the lap of Hills) by Sudhanwa Debbarma is the first modern Kokborok novel.
 It was published by the Kokborok Sahitya Sabha and Snskriti Samsad in 1987 AD.
-Also "Tongthai Naitungnani" (In search of above) by Shyamlal Deb Barma was published serially in Lama a literary magazine.
+Also "Tongthai Naitungnani(2007)" ("In search of above") by Shyamlal Deb Barma was published serially in Lama, a literary magazine.

 Short stories

-Dundurkma a compilation of 12 short stories by Shyamlal Deb Barma in 1984 and also Adong in 1987 edited by him.
-Nakhwrai a compilation of four stories by Benoy Deb Barma in 1987.
-Elemni Bibi a compilation of eight stories by Haripada Deb Barma in 1989.
+Dundurkma, a compilation of 12 short stories by Shyamlal Deb Barma, was published in 1984 and also Adong in 1987 edited by him.
+Nakhwrai, a compilation of four stories by Binoy Deb Barma in 1989.
+Elemni Bibi, a compilation of eight stories by Haripada Deb Barma in 1989.

 Poetry

-Kok-Borok Koklob Bwchab (A collection of poems) in 1983 edited by Naresh Chandra Dev Varma and Shyamlal Deb Barma; Chhimalwng Chhakao Molongni Khum (Flower of stone on a crematorium) in 1984 by Nanda Kumar Deb Barma; Kogtang-Koklob Bwtang (collection of poems and rhymes) in 1983 and Muktwi by Santimoy Chakraborty.
+Kok-Borok Koklob Bwchab (A collection of poems) in 1983 edited by Naresh Chandra Dev Varma and Shyamlal Deb Barma; simalwng sakao holongni Khum (Flower of stone on a crematorium) in 1984 by Nanda Kumar Deb Barma; Kogtang-Koklob Bwtang (collection of poems and rhymes) in 1983 and Muktwi by Santimoy Chakraborty.
 Luku Sochama Rwchabmung (Songs of the masses) by Mahendra Deb Barma in 1984.
 Ha Kwchak (Red Soil) 1983 and Nwng Hamjakma Rwya 1988 and also Ang bai Kwkharang twini khorang in 1986 and Rwchapmung by Sudhanya Tripura.
-Haping Garingo Chibuksa Ringo 1986 and Kolomtwi Kishi Mwkhang 1986 also Bolong Kwkhrang 1987 by Chandra Kanta Murasing.
-Sonnet Koktangrog by Benoy Deb Barma 1988.
-Kokila Nwng twmani aswk pung by Narendra Deb Barma 1988.
+Haping Garingo Chibuksa Ringo 1987 and Kolomtwi Kisi Mwkhang 1986 also Bolong Kwkhrang 1987 by Chandra Kanta Murasing.
+Sonnet Koktangrog by Binoy Deb Barma 1988.
+Kungkila Nwng twmani aswk pung by Narendra Deb Barma 1988.
 Horni boro or Sangh tram panchali by Alindralal Tripura.
-Bolongni Bwsajwksong Nwsao by Nanada Kumar Deb Barma 1988 and Kok-Borok Gono Sangit by Shyamlal Deb Barma 1988.
+Bolongni Bwsajwksong mwsao by Nanada Kumar Deb Barma 1988 and Kok-Borok Gono Sangit by Shyamlal Deb Barma 1988.

 Other

-Tripurani Kereng Kotoma 1980 by Santimoy Chakraborty and some of the translated books were Kok-Borok Geeta by Nanda Kumar Deb Barma 1988, Nok Arini Kothoma and Kok-Borok bai Rabindranath in 1987 by Shyamlal Deb Barma also Takhumsa Bodol by Narendra Chandra Deb Barma.
-Also many literary magazines were popular in this decade such as Lama of the Tripura Upajati Ganamukti Parishad, Chati of Kokborok Sahitya-O-Sanskriti Samsad and Dangdu of Tripura Rajya Kokborok Sahitya Sabha.
+Tripurani Kereng Kotoma 1980 by Santimoy Chakraborty and some of the translated books were Kok-Borok Geeta by Nanda Kumar Deb Barma 1988, Nok Arini Kothoma and Kok-Borok bai Rabindranath in 1986 by Shyamlal Deb Barma also Takhumsa Bodo 1989 l by Narendra Chandra Deb Barma.
+Also many literary magazines were popular in this decade such as Lama of the Tripura Upajati Ganamukti Parishad, Chati of Kokborok Sahitya-O-Sanskriti Samsad and Dangdu 1985 of Tripura Rajya Kokborok Sahitya Sabha.